-Joseph Smith's Use of Adam Clarke's Commentary in the JST - Thomas A. Wayment
+Joseph Smith's Use of Bible Commentaries in His Translations - Thomas A. Wayment

 In this episode, Laura Harris Hales visits with Thomas Wayment, LDS Perspectives Podcast’s guest on episode one, in part two of our special first anniversary double episode on the Joseph Smith Translation to discuss some impressive findings regarding Joseph Smith’s Bible translation process.